NextQuill: Causal Preference Modeling for Enhancing LLM Personalization: Experiments

-\paragraph{Evaluation Metrics.} To assess the quality of generated reviews, we adopt a comprehensive set of metrics commonly used in text generation tasks.
-Specifically, we report \textit{ROUGE}~\citep{rouge}, \textit{METEOR}~\citep{meteor}, and \textit{BLEU}~\citep{sacrebleu} scores to evaluate the lexical and semantic overlap between the generated text and the ground-truth reviews. \paragraph{Implementation Details.} We use Qwen2.5-3B~\citep{qwen2.5} as the backbone LLM for all methods.
+To evaluate the quality of generated reviews, we adopt a comprehensive set of metrics widely used in text generation.
+We report \textit{ROUGE}~\citep{rouge}, \textit{METEOR}~\citep{meteor}, and \textit{BLEU}~\citep{sacrebleu} to measure lexical and semantic overlap with ground-truth reviews.
+In addition, we employ \textit{BERTScore}~\citep{zhangbertscore} to assess semantic similarity in the embedding space.
+Finally, following recent advances in automatic evaluation, we employ an \textit{LLM-as-a-judge} approach~\citep{qwen2.5}, where \texttt{Qwen2.5-72B-Instruct-AWQ} is prompted to provide holistic judgments (LLMScore) on both content relevance and stylistic alignment.
+The detailed results of this evaluation are presented in Appendix~\ref{appx:llm_eval}, offering a more comprehensive perspective on personalized text generation quality.

+\paragraph{Implementation Details.} We use Qwen2.5-3B~\citep{qwen2.5} as the backbone LLM for all methods.
 For PEFT Methods, we adopt low-rank adaptation (LoRA) \citep{lora} to train our models.
 We use the AdamW~\citep{adamw} optimizer with a learning rate of \(5 \times 10^{-6}\), a weight decay of 0.025, and a dropout rate of 0.05.
 Besides, we employ Deepspeed~\citep{deepspeed} for acceleration and ZeRO~\citep{ZERO} for optimization.
 The train epochs is set to 5.
 For our framework, the threshold $\delta$ is set to 0.05.
 The parameter $\alpha$, which controls the weight of the personalized loss, is tuned in the range \{0.01, 0.05, 0.1\}.
 The high weight $\lambda$ is searched in \{0.9, 0.8, 0.7\}, while the low weight $\epsilon$ is set to 0.1.